wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 ### MCP Client with authentication

-Next we also need another extensions to automatically propagate the acces token to the MCP server:
+Next we also need another extension to automatically propagate the access token to the MCP server:

 ```xml